mackcross/umami_selection/README.md

-The directory contains my initial analysis, which I completed as a masters student, and my final analysis, which I completed several years later to better ensure robusticity of result.
-For the final analysis, I used the exact same initial alignment versions.
-I reran the ML tree with a more efficient PAUP* block and re-ran the exact same PAML analysis.
+Welcome!
+This directory contains all files and scripts used for my umami taste receptor study.
+I studied two genes--TAS1R1 and TAS1R3--to evaluate umami taste perception.
+I ran the same analysis on both of these genes separately, so they are represented by two directories which contain all files produced in their analysis.

-The directory structures between the initial version and this version are different as well.
+The initial_run directory contains my initial analysis which I completed as a masters student.
+It is archived, as I improved the study design as a Ph.D. candidate and redid it.
+I don't want to delete data, so I kept this material in an archive.